Rudderless Texans Need Colin Kaepernick, or Risk Sinking Potential Super Season

 At one point in the second half of the Texans' 20-14 loss to the Colts, Savage was 9-for-29 for 96 yards and a quarterback rating of 41.7.
 This was against the 31st-ranked pass defense in the league.
 All in all, Indianapolis has one of the sorriest defenses in football and all Savage could do was muster one touchdown and a passer rating of 66.4.

 As bad as Savage played, the Texans were, remarkably, just one drive away from winning.
-With 18 seconds left, they found themselves with a first-and-goal at the Indianapolis 7-yard line.
+With 18 seconds left, they found themselves with a 1st-and-goal at the Indianapolis 7-yard line.

 You can almost guess the rest: